evidentlyai/evidently/docs/book/integrations/evidently-and-metaflow.md

 *This is a community-contributed integration.
 Author: [Marcello Victorino](https://github.com/marcellovictorino).*

-Metaflow is an open-source [framework to helps scientists and engineers build and manage real-life data science projects](https://github.com/Netflix/metaflow).
+Metaflow is an open-source framework to helps scientists and engineers [build and manage real-life data science projects](https://github.com/Netflix/metaflow).

-You can use this integration to generate Evidently HTML reports, executed via a Metaflow Flow and visualize it as a [Card](https://docs.metaflow.org/api/cards) - using the [metaflow-card-html](https://pypi.org/project/metaflow-card-html/) plugin.
+You can use this integration to generate Evidently HTML reports and test suites, executed via a Metaflow Flow and visualize it as a [Card](https://docs.metaflow.org/api/cards) - using the [metaflow-card-html](https://pypi.org/project/metaflow-card-html/) plugin.

 # **Overview**